Ayushup2001/Turtle-Race-Bet/README.md

-# Turtle-Race-Bet
 A python game or bet type program in which you will select one turtle and will bet which one will win. from turtle import Turtle, Screen, width import random

-# is game start
 is_race_on = False

-# creating objects
 turtle = Turtle()
 screen = Screen()

-# specifying screen size
 screen.setup(width=700, height=600)

-# make bet
 make_bet = screen.textinput(title="Make Your Bet", prompt="Which turtle win the race?
 Enter a color(red, yellow, orange, green, blue, purple),: ",)

-# turtle colors
 colors = ["red", "yellow", "orange", "green", "blue", "purple", ]

-# turtle y-axis position for add gap with each other
 position = [-70, -40, -10, 20, 50, 80]

-# empty list for all turtle
 all_turtle = []

 for turtle_index in range(0, 6):